zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 While the delete attempt is in progress, the state of the resource is listed as 'Deleting.'
 If a delete retry fails on a particular virtual machine, then the virtual machine falls back to the 'Failed' State.
 However, the 'Failed' State only indicates that a retry of a deletion failed – and Resilient delete might still perform more retries.
 Therefore, while Resilient delete is going on, you see the virtual machine alternate states between 'Deleting' and 'Failed.'

 ### [Portal](#tab/portal)
 Navigate to your Virtual Machine Scale Set.
-The banner indicates when Resilient Delete is operating:
+The banner indicates that Resilient delete will operate if your delete fails:
 :::image type="content" source="./media/resilient-vm-create-delete/delete-banner-portal.png" alt-text="A screenshot showing the banner during Resilient delete retries in the Azure portal.":::

 ### [REST API](#tab/rest)